Here’s Why Pfizer Inc. (PFE) is up Big Today

-Looking at the current readings for Pfizer Inc., the two-week RSI stands at 43.71.
+Looking at the current readings for Pfizer Inc., the two-week RSI stands at 47.98.
 This figure suggests that PFE stock, for now, is neutral, meaning that the shares are stable in terms of price movement.
-The stochastic readings, on the other hand, based on the current PFE readings is similarly very revealing as it has a stochastic reading of 28.93% at this stage.
-This figure means that PFE share price today is being overbought.
+The stochastic readings, on the other hand, based on the current PFE readings is similarly very revealing as it has a stochastic reading of 57.03% at this stage.
+This figure means that PFE share price today is being neutral.

-Technical chart claims that Pfizer Inc. (PFE) would settle between $30.65/share to $31.54/share level.
-However, if the stock price goes below the $28.93 mark, then the market for Pfizer Inc. becomes much weaker.
-If that happens, the stock price might even plunge as low as $28.1 for its downside target.
-The stock is currently in the red zone of MACD, with the indicator reading -0.29.
+Technical chart claims that Pfizer Inc. (PFE) would settle between $31.54/share to $32.18/share level.
+However, if the stock price goes below the $30.46 mark, then the market for Pfizer Inc. becomes much weaker.
+If that happens, the stock price might even plunge as low as $30.02 for its downside target.
+The stock is currently in the green zone of MACD, with the indicator reading 1.08.
 Traders are always alerted for the move of a stock above or below the zero line due to the fact that the reading is an indicator of the position of the short-term average relative to the long-term average.
 If the MACD is above the zero line, then the short-term average relative is above that of the long-term average, thus implying an upward momentum.
 Vice versa is the case if the MACD is below the zero line.

 Analysts at Standpoint Research raised their recommendation on shares of PFE from Hold to Buy in their opinion released on February 27.
 Barclays, analysts launched coverage of Pfizer Inc. (NYSE:PFE) stock with a Equal Weight recommendation, according to their flash note issued to investors on February 27.
 Analysts at Mizuho, made their first call for the equity with a Buy recommendation, according to a research note that dated back to February 06.